shreyash-x/SJshell/README.md

 ---
  ### cd.c
  - This file consists of the implementation of the cd command.
+ ### execute.c
+ - This file checks the given input and calls the required functions as per the input.
  ### echo.c
  - This file consists of the implementation of the echo command.
  - This echo command ignores extra spaces